Blue Core Research

 Detective approaches aim to alert you of a possible SQL injection.
 The downside is that they don’t block the attack, and you’ll need to take protective action as well as fix the code.

-It may appear as though the value of such a detective solution is lower.
-However, unlike prevention, you can tune detection to be more sensitive because false positives don’t prevent legitimate users from working.
-That means detection can provide an effective mechanism with little to no false negatives (undetected events).
+It may appear as though the value of such detective solutions is lower.
+However, unlike prevention, you can tune detection to be more sensitive.
+That is because false positives are alerts that don’t prevent legitimate users from working.

 A powerful detective engine such as the one found in Core Audit is likely to notify you of any SQL injection attempt.